qaul/qaul.net/docs/qaul/flutter/windows.md

 ## Prerequisits
 ### Install Visual Studio

-In order to develop for the windows desktop platform you need to have 'Microsoft Visual Studio 2019' or 'Microsoft Visual Studio 2022' installed.
+In order to develop for the windows desktop platform you need to have 'Microsoft Visual Studio 2022' installed.

 <https://visualstudio.microsoft.com/downloads/>

-In Microsoft Visual Studio 2019/2022, you need to have 'Desktop development with C++' workload installed.
+In Microsoft Visual Studio 2022, you need to have 'Desktop development with C++' workload installed.

 ### Install Git for Windows